As a Dupaco member, you have several tools to help keep your accounts — and your identity — safe. Are you using these tools?

-Your passwords also need tidying from time to time to protect you and your accounts from identity theft and fraud.
+Strong passwords can help protect you and your accounts from identity theft and fraud.

-8 guidelines to help keep your accounts protected
+Here are nine guidelines to help you create strong passwords and keep your accounts protected:

 Rather than using a single word, combine words to create a passphrase to make it more difficult for fraudsters to break into your accounts.

-Within each passphrase, incorporate at least one number and one special character to make your password even stronger.
+Within each passphrase, incorporate at least one number, one special character and upper- and lower-case letters to make your password even stronger.

 If you haven’t updated your passwords in the past six months, or you’re still using weak ones, it’s time to swap them for new, more secure passwords.

-For your more important accounts, especially your financial ones, take advantage of two-factor authentication, an added layer of security that requires an additional step once your password has been entered.
+For your more important accounts, especially your financial ones, take advantage of two-step verification.
+This added layer of security requires an additional step once your password has been entered.

-For example, when you enable two-step verification within Dupaco’s Shine Online and Mobile Banking, you receive a four-digit code when you sign in.
-You can choose to skip the code for future sign ins on the device or continue to require a code for each sign in.
+When you enable two-step verification within Dupaco’s Shine Online and Mobile Banking, you receive a four-digit code when you log in.
+You can choose to skip the code for future log ins on the device or continue to require a code for each log in.